preciofishbone/OmniaDocsG2/accessability/index.rst

 .. image:: admin-access-settings-menu.png

-Here's an examaple of a mapping:
+Here's an example of a mapping:

 .. image:: admin-access-settings-settings.png